auth0/docs/articles/libraries/auth0js/v9/migration-angularjs-v8.md

 ### Update angular-auth0

-AngularJS (a.k.a.
-Angular 1.x) applications usually use the [angular-auth0 package](https://www.npmjs.com/package/angular-auth0).
+Angular 1.x applications usually use the [angular-auth0 package](https://www.npmjs.com/package/angular-auth0)when authenticating with Auth0.
 To use auth0.js v9 you need to update to the latest version (3.x).

 You can update the angular-auth0 library using npm or yarn.